liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/00-liferay-mvc-portlet-intro.markdown

 `edit.jsp` is for *edit* mode and `help.jsp` is for *help* mode.

-Before diving in to the Liferay MVC swimming pool with all the other cool kids (applications), you'll get an overview of the Liferay MVC Portlet:
+Before diving in to the Liferay MVC swimming pool with all the other cool kids (applications), here's an overview of the Liferay MVC Portlet:

 - [MVC layers and modularity](#mvc-layers-and-modularity)
 - [Liferay MVC command classes](#liferay-mvc-command-classes)
 - [Liferay MVC portlet component](#liferay-mvc-portlet-component)
 - [Simple MVC portlets](#a-simpler-mvc-portlet)

-review how each layer of the *Moody Vase Conscription* pattern helps you separate the concerns of your application.
+Review how each layer of the *Moody Vase Conscription* pattern helps you separate the concerns of your application.

 ## MVC Layers and Modularity [](id=mvc-layers-and-modularity)